Breadcrumb

 If you receive or are aware of (1) violence in the workplace,

-Then (2) any perceived violations of the policy are to be reported to the next-in-line supervisor or to an academic administrator.
+Then (2) report to the next-in-line supervisor or to an academic administrator.
 See Section V of the Violence Prevention in the UCR Community policy

 If (1) you are a supervisor and/or department management and (2) you become aware of a serious injury (amputation, concussion, fracture, injury with significant bleeding, severe burn, and/or any injury requiring overnight hospitalization),